Skip to main content

 The Ownership Map

 Every metric needs one owner.
 Not a team.
 One person whose name is next to the number.
+The shipped-revenue framework is one example: it assigns pipeline-to-close ownership to a single revenue leader, not a committee.

 Pipeline creation: Marketing lead.
 Pipeline conversion: Sales lead.
 Retention: CS lead.
 Product impact on revenue: Product lead.